 Writer, Editor, Publisher

 Jackie Sherbow lives in Queens, NY.
 The author of the chapbook Harbinger (Finishing Line Press, 2019), Jackie's poems have appeared or are forthcoming in places like Sierra Nevada Review, Coffin Bell, Luna Luna, and Day One, and have been part of the Emotive Fruition performance series.
 Their short stories have appeared in Mystery Magazine and The Beat of Black Wings anthology.
-Jackie works as the managing editor for Alfred Hitchcock's Mystery Magazine and Ellery Queen's Mystery Magazine as well as the editor of Newtown Literary—the literary journal dedicated to the borough of Queens—and was a participant in the 2018 Queens Council on the Arts Artists Peer Circle.
+Jackie works as the senior managing editor for Alfred Hitchcock's Mystery Magazine and Ellery Queen's Mystery Magazine and serves on the board of directors of Newtown Literary—the literary journal dedicated to the borough of Queens, where they were formerly editor—and was a participant in the 2018 Queens Council on the Arts Artists Peer Circle.
 Jackie's work was nominated for the 2019 Best of the Net Anthology.
-As of spring 2022, Jackie is the founding publisher at a tiny DIY press.
+As of spring 2022, Jackie is the founding publisher at THRASH Press.
+They are a member of Sisters in Crime and The Wolfe Pack.

 “I’m not a believer / but I can write about the devil,” Jackie Sherbow declares in their debut chapbook, Harbinger.
 In these keenly observed poems, both wonder and fear guide the speaker as they explore history, domesticity, mental illness, and religion.
 From the Salem witch trials to the shores of the Long Island Sound, from Queens diners to the dreams of California, Sherbow’s journeying is intellectually generous and emotionally engaging.
 I love this collection.